ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 }
 </pre></div>

-_Note:_ With the checkbox on the dialog it is also possible to copy the domain model into the second tier (was not selected for the _CustomerManagementDatabase_ context above).
+_Note:_ It is also possible to copy the domain model into the second tier (was not selected for the _CustomerManagementDatabase_ context above) with the corresponding checkbox on the dialog.

 You can model application architectures with more than two tiers by applying this transformation multiple times.